-If you are a U.S. green card holder (“permanent resident”) who finds yourself in need, you might consider applying for public benefits (government financial or other assistance).
-This has become an acute concern for people who've lost jobs or sources of income since the coronavirus (COVID-19) pandemic began.
+If you are a U.S. green card holder ("permanent resident") who finds yourself in need, you might consider applying for public benefits (government financial or related assistance, sometimes called "welfare").
+This became an acute concern for people who lost jobs or sources of income as a result of the coronavirus (COVID-19) pandemic.
 However, you probably have a lot of questions, such as:

-We'll answer the first question below, and the second in Receiving Public Benefits + Travel = Potential Inadmissibility for a Green Card Holder.
+We'll answer the first question below, and the second in If You've Received Public Benefits, Leaving U.S. Risks Being Refused Reentry.

-To clarify, the information that follows is intended only for U.S. permanent residents.
-If you hold any other status, for example if you are a DACA recipient or nonimmigrant visa holder (such as an H-1B worker), the public benefit rules that apply to you could be very different.
+To clarify, the information that follows is intended only for U.S. permanent residents (people with green cards).
+If you hold any other status, for example if you are an asylee, a DACA recipient or nonimmigrant visa holder (such as an H-1B worker), the public benefit rules that apply to you could be very different.

-The types of public benefits a permanent resident can receive depend, naturally, on the eligibility requirements of the specific program.
-Benefit amounts vary depending on the federal, state, or county that's providing the benefit, as well as factors such as your family size.
-To find out whether you meet the eligibility requirements for a public benefit, you'll need to seek information from your local public benefits office.
+The types of cash or other public benefits a permanent resident can receive depend, naturally, on the eligibility requirements of the specific program.
+Precise benefit amounts depend on the federal, state, or county that's providing the benefit, as well as factors such as family size.
+To find out whether you meet the eligibility requirements for a public benefit, you'll need to inquire with a local public benefits office.
 This article will give you an overview of the programs that green card holders are most likely to be eligible for.

 Note that the federal names of benefit programs discussed here might have different names in the state or county where you live.
-For example, what the federal government calls "Temporary Assistance for Needy Families (TANF)" is called “CalWORKs” in California.
+For example, what the federal government calls "Temporary Assistance for Needy Families" (TANF, discussed below), is called "CalWORKs" in California.

-In addition, know that some counties and states have public benefits programs that are specifically intended for immigrants who cannot qualify for federal public benefit programs.
-For example, in California some immigrants who do not qualify for Supplemental Security Income (SSI) because of their immigration status can receive assistance through the Cash Assistance Program for Immigrants (CAPI).
+In addition, some counties and states have special public benefits programs that are intended for immigrants who cannot qualify for federal public benefit programs.
+For example, in California some immigrants do not qualify for federal Supplemental Security Income (SSI, which grants monthly cash benefits to people with limited income who are disabled, blind, or age 65 or older) because of their immigration status.
+But they can potentially receive assistance through the Cash Assistance Program for Immigrants (CAPI).